Stochastic billiards with Markovian reflections in generalized parabolic domains: Stochastic billiards

 The quantities $A_0, A_1$ depend on the function $\psi_0$ and on $\varpi$, and so are hard to compute in general.
-However, in Proposition~\ref{prop:example-family} we show that, for a restricted class of reflection kernels, the classification of Theorem~\ref{thm:billiards-strict-lamperti} extends beyond the case $\rho_1 (\alpha ) \equiv 0$: this can be seen as a further generalization of the results of~\cite{mvw} from the case of i.i.d.~reflections.
+However, for a restricted class of reflection kernels, we apply Theorem~\ref{thm:billiards-general-lamperti} to obtain Proposition~\ref{prop:example-family}, which shows that the classification of Theorem~\ref{thm:billiards-strict-lamperti} extends beyond the case $\rho_1 (\alpha ) \equiv 0$: this can be seen as a further generalization of the results of~\cite{mvw} from the case of i.i.d.~reflections.

 \begin{proposition} Suppose that~\eqref{ass:ellipticity}--\eqref{ass:density-smoothness} hold, $\bar \rho_1 =0$, and that for some $\lambda \in (-1,1)$,